-- 1. PMYR is to be conducted so that tenured faculty members and librarians will be subject to review once during a seven year cycle.
+1. PMYR is to be conducted so that tenured faculty members and librarians will be subject to review once during a seven year cycle.
 PMYR normally will take place for tenured members of a department, program, or division coinciding with the year during which general review of the department, program, or division occurs.
-If for any reason no general review of a department, program, or division is scheduled within a seven year period, the review for members of such departments, programs, or divisions will occur no later than the seventh year of the cycle. - 2.
-Any tenured faculty member of librarian who expresses in writing his or her intention to retire within three years following the time of the scheduled PMYR for the tenured faculty or librarians in his or her department or division shall be exempted from the PMYR.
-If the intention to retire is rescinded, the faculty member or librarian shall be subject to PMYR in the next annual cycle or during the cycle in which the faculty member or librarian had originally been scheduled for PMYR, whichever is later. - 3.
-The timing of the PMYR for any tenured faculty member or librarian or for all tenured faculty or librarians connected to any department, program, or division is subject to modification by written agreement between the University and the Massachusetts Society of Professors/Lowell.
+If for any reason no general review of a department, program, or division is scheduled within a seven year period, the review for members of such departments, programs, or divisions will occur no later than the seventh year of the cycle.

+2. The timing of the PMYR for any tenured faculty member or librarian or for all tenured faculty or librarians connected to any department, program, or division is subject to modification by written agreement between the University and the Massachusetts Society of Professors/Lowell.
 A faculty member or librarian may initiate a request for time line modifications with approval by the tenured members of the departmental personnel committee.